grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

 1. Gently place the PCBA into the D Bucket, being careful not to scratch it against the reused connectors.

-2. Use a 3IP Torx Plus screwdriver to lightly tighten the 7 screws.
+2. Use a 3IP Torx Plus screwdriver to lightly tighten the seven screws.
     **Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
 Additionally, please keep track and count the number of screws removed to ensure there are no extra